Rakshit-gen/Slanine/README.md

    ```

 3. Set up the environment variables:
-   Create a `.env` file in the root directory and add your configuration details:
+   Create a `.env.local` file in the root directory and add your configuration details:

 ```env
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=